cgrates/cgrates/docs/tutorial.rst

 There are only three main command to used with CGRateS:

 balancer
 	The balancer will open a JSON RPC server and an HTTP server ready for taking external requests.
-It will also open and rater server on witch the raters will register themselves when they start.
+It will also open a rater server on witch the raters will register themselves when they start.
 ::

 	rif@grace:~$ balancer --help